SRES-702-119

 Supporters argue

-Supporters argue that the ACS has played a central role in advancing American scientific leadership for 150 years, contributing to breakthroughs in medicine, agriculture, materials science, and national defense.
-They contend that formal congressional recognition honors the contributions of the broader chemistry community and encourages continued public investment in scientific education and research.
+Supporters argue that the ACS has played a foundational role in American scientific leadership for 150 years, contributing to advances in public health, national security, and economic growth across numerous industries.
+They contend that formal congressional recognition reinforces the value of STEM education and signals to students — particularly those from underrepresented communities — that careers in chemistry are nationally valued.

 Opponents argue